 Growing up I’ve been pretty open to trying new flavors and foods.
 I don’t know why it took me so long to try cherries again.
 Maybe it’s all that artificial cherry stuff floating around out there – cough drops, cough medicine, starburst and and jolly ranchers.
 I still despise all of these things, fake fruit just doesn’t get me excited.
 I’m much more of a chocolate kind of girl anyway 🙂 So yes, I randomly bought a bag of frozen dark sweet cherries on day last year, popped on in my mouth and was instantly in heaven.
 Seriously, if you haven’t tried dark sweet cherries in awhile, do yourself a favor and grab a pound or a bag while they are still in season this summer or grab a bag in your frozen aisle!

 Side note, if you buy dark sweet cherries, there are seeds in the middle.
 Which are a pain in the butt to remove with a knife, so expect it to look like a small massacre happened on your cutting board when making this salad ok?
 Don’t worry, it washes right off but still, it’s kind of messy!
-If you have a cherry pitter, you are in luck and this salad will go from 10 minutes to about 5 minutes to prepare!
+If you have a cherry pitter, you are in luck and this cherry kale salad will go from 10 minutes to about 5 minutes to prepare!
 You could also use frozen cherries in both the dressing and the salad but I really love the texture of the fresh cherries in the salad.